xavierdurandsmet/Mail-Server-Coding-Challenge/README.md

 ### The solution

 I created a service (focusing on fullStack) that sends an automated email to the recipient by taking the email and name of recipient,as inputs.
-It is backed by Mandrill as main povider, and Mandrill, as back-up provider
+It is backed by Mandrill as main povider, and MailGun, as back-up provider

 ## Technical Choices